Veteran–Founded · Nonprofit · Free Services

 K–12 School Shooting Database, Campus Safety Magazine (2025)

 Overall, 11% of all high school students were forced to do sexual things when they did not want to.
-Rates of forced sex and sexual violence were stable or worsening from 2021 to 2023.
+Rates were stable or worsening from 2021 to 2023.

 CDC Youth Risk Behavior Survey (2021); CDC YRBS Data Summary & Trends Report: 2013–2023 (2024)